Todd Doherty

-In addition, Bill C-347 was authored by Todd Doherty and calls on the Federal Government to establish a national service medal for Search & Rescue volunteers.
+In addition, Bill C-347 was authored by Doherty and calls on the Federal Government to establish a national service medal for Search & Rescue volunteers.
 The largest national volunteer group that was without a national medal in recognition of service.

-Although authored by Mr Doherty, he gave permission for MP Mel Arnold to table C-347 due to C-211's progress through Parliament.
+Although authored by Doherty, he gave permission for Mel Arnold to table C-347 due to C-211's progress through Parliament.

 In October 2017, the Government of Canada announced the creation of a national service medal for Search & Rescue volunteers.

-In November, 2020 Doherty tabled a motion to create a single national three-digit telephone number, 988, for suicide hotlines, arguing that having to look up existing 10-digit numbers presents a barrier to use.
+In November 2020, Doherty tabled a motion to create a single national three-digit telephone number, 988, for suicide hotlines, arguing that having to look up existing 10-digit numbers presents a barrier to use.
 In December the House of Commons voted unanimously in favour of his proposal.